 As a law firm that does essentially no advertising, we depend entirely on our reputation and results for our very existence.
 Even if we are asked to represent a party adverse to your client (as sometimes can happen in the confusing world of insurance bad faith) there will be a written contract that lays out in clear terms what our fees will be, what our responsibilities will be, and what the conditions to payment are.
 That agreement, once reached, remains the same through thick and thin, and for better or worse.

-If you refer us your case to handle, you can be confident that you have the reputation of a 35 year practice behind our commitments, so we can all focus our efforts on overcoming our adversaries for our clients.
+If you refer your case to us, you can be confident that you have the reputation of a 35-year practice behind our commitments, so we can all focus our efforts on overcoming our adversaries for our clients.

 2. We Will Keep You as Advised and Engaged as You Want to Be.

-Some busy attorneys are completely comfortable to make an introduction to their clients, and then sit back reading the client reports as the case progresses, while working on other matters.
-Some attorneys are the opposite, and prefer to attend every hearing, every deposition, witness preps, review memos and generally to roll their sleeves up and jump into the work.
+Some busy attorneys are completely comfortable making an introduction to their clients, and then sitting back and reading the client reports as the case progresses while working on other matters.
+Some attorneys are the opposite and prefer to attend every hearing and deposition, prepare witnesses, review memos, and generally roll their sleeves up and jump into the work.
 We are equipped to handle both and every level in between.

 3. We Will Keep Your Client Informed and Involved.